ChatGPT frenzy sweeps China as firms scramble for home-grown options

 But some of its proxy bots on WeChat have blacklisted such terms, according to other Reuters checks, complying with China's heavy censorship of its cyberspace.
 When asked the same question about Xi on one ChatGPT proxy bot, it responded by saying that the conversation violated rules.

-To comply with Chinese rules, Proximai's co-founder Will Duan said his platform would filter information presented to users during their interaction with ChatGPT.
+To comply with Chinese rules, Proximai's founder Will Duan said his platform would filter information presented to users during their interaction with ChatGPT.

 Chinese regulators, which last year introduced rules to strengthen governance of "deepfake" technology, have not commented on ChatGPT, however, state media this week warned about stock market risks amid a frenzy over local ChatGPT-concept stocks.